 Public communication: We will post a notification on our News page and our social media channels when there is a Heat Warning or Extreme Heat Emergency alert in effect.
 We will let you know what steps the City is taking to help people cope with the heat and what actions you can take to help you – and your family, friends, and neighbours – stay safe.

-Read the table below to see the services and amenities that are available during each type of heat event.
-Please note that during an extreme heat emergency, Fraser Health may advise people to stay indoors if possible with at least part of the day spent in air-conditioned spaces.
+An Extreme Heat Emergency is when the Heat Warning criteria have been met, and daytime and nighttime temperatures are expected to continue to get hotter each day.
+During an extreme heat emergency, Fraser Health may advise people to stay indoors if possible with at least part of the day spent in air-conditioned spaces.

 Service/amenity: